Tetramatrix/flask-exercise/README.md

 		MYSQL_USER=
 		MYSQL_PWD=

-3.1 If you install from git you need to add these lines to the file .env:

-		FLASK_APP=app\server
-		FLASK_ENV=development

 4. To start the application type "python -m flask run" and press return.
 Example output:

  * Serving Flask app 'app\\server' (lazy loading)